Azathothas/Stars/README.md

 - [NixOS/patchelf](https://github.com/NixOS/patchelf) – A small utility to modify the dynamic linker and RPATH of ELF executables
 - [OpenRC/openrc](https://github.com/OpenRC/openrc) – The OpenRC init system
 - [PangBaiWork/Dowork](https://github.com/PangBaiWork/Dowork) – Run GNU/Linux on Android  (all in one)
+- [Projeto-Pindorama/heirloom-ng](https://github.com/Projeto-Pindorama/heirloom-ng) – A collection of  standard Unix utilities that is intended to provide maximum compatibility with traditional Unix while incorporating additional features necessary today.
 - [RsyncProject/rsync](https://github.com/RsyncProject/rsync) – An open source utility that provides fast incremental file transfer.
 It also has useful features for backup and restore operations among many other use cases.
 - [SELinuxProject/selinux](https://github.com/SELinuxProject/selinux) – This is the upstream repository for the Security Enhanced Linux (SELinux) userland libraries and tools.
 The software provided by this project complements the SELinux features integrated into the Linux kernel and is used by Linux distributions.
 All bugs and patches should be submitted to selinux@vger.kernel.org
 - [Sweets/hummingbird](https://github.com/Sweets/hummingbird) – Hummingbird init system for Linux based operating systems.
 - [Syllo/nvtop](https://github.com/Syllo/nvtop) – GPU & Accelerator process monitoring for AMD, Apple, Huawei, Intel, NVIDIA and Qualcomm
 - [Sysinternals/ProcDump-for-Linux](https://github.com/Sysinternals/ProcDump-for-Linux) – A Linux version of the ProcDump Sysinternals tool
 - [Sysinternals/SysinternalsEBPF](https://github.com/Sysinternals/SysinternalsEBPF) – The Linux port of the Sysinternals Sysmon tool.
+- [Tarsnap/spiped](https://github.com/Tarsnap/spiped) – Spiped is a utility for creating symmetrically encrypted and authenticated pipes between socket addresses.
 - [Thomas-Tsai/partclone](https://github.com/Thomas-Tsai/partclone) – Partclone provides utilities to backup a partition smartly and it is designed for higher compatibility of the file system by using existing library.
 - [ThomasDickey/ncurses-snapshots](https://github.com/ThomasDickey/ncurses-snapshots) – snapshots of ncurses - see https://invisible-island.net/personal/git-exports.html (no pull requests are accepted)
 - [VHSgunzo/ptyspawn](https://github.com/VHSgunzo/ptyspawn) – Tool for executing a command in a new PTY (pseudo-terminal) with new PGID and SID